Postcards and greetings cards

 Printed postcards and greetings cards make my art accessible at lower price points.

-Printed postcards sell at £0.50 each and are available in four designs.
+Printed postcards sell at £0.50 each, in 2025 a new postcard linked to Swanage Carnival theme was sold for £1* that includes a donation to Carnival (now £0.50) and are available in 7 (from April 2025) designs.
 Originally aimed as pocket money pieces for some younger visitors they have worked for that but also been popular with grandparents looking for something for grandchildren.

 The greetings cards range sell at £2 each or in multiples of 3 for £5.